 Participants and support

 Researchers of the Universität Hamburg and the Helmut-Schmidt-Universität collaborate in this consortium.
-It is being funded by the Landesforschungsförderung Hamburg from July 2017 to August 2021.
-The objective is the preparation of a proposal for a "Sonderforschungsbereich" (Collaborative Research Centre) to be submitted to the German Science Foundation (DFG).
+It was being funded by the Landesforschungsförderung Hamburg from July 2017 to December 2021 with the objective of developing further research proposals.